-With inflation at 2.5%, it's hard for savers to find an account that pays enough to protect their money from losing value in real terms.
+With inflation at 2.7% in August 2018, it's hard for savers to find an account that pays enough to protect their money from losing value in real terms.

 Of the 750 savings accounts on the market that are without eligibility restrictions, only a handful can beat or match inflation.